 To apply for a digital library card, please fill out and submit our Library Card Request Form.
+Students must be registered for classes in a current or future semester to apply.
 We will send you a digital copy of your library card within 4 business days to your Oakton email address.
 Please show your digital card at the library to get a printed version of the card once we re-open.

 Library Holds on Student Accounts